UPPMAX/R-matlab-julia-HPC/docs/julia/load_runJulia.rst

    - How do you toggle to the ``shell`` mode?
         - Which character?

 .. keypoints::

-   - Before you can run Julia scripts or work in a Julia shell, first load a Julia module
+   - Before you can run Julia scripts or work in a Julia shell, first load a Julia module with ``module load <julia module>``
    - Start a Julia shell session with ``julia``
    - It offers several modes that can make your workflow easier, i.e.